microsoft/onnxruntime/docs/performance/tune-performance.md

 * Type chrome://tracing in the address bar
 * Load the generated JSON file

-For Cuda EP, performance numbers from device will be attached to those from host.
+For CUDA EP, performance numbers from device will be attached to those from host.
 For example:
 ```
 {"cat":"Node", "name":"Add_1234", "dur":17, ...}
 {"cat":"Kernel", "name":"ort_add_cuda_kernel", dur:33, ...}
 ```
-Here, "Add" operator from host initiated a Cuda kernel on device named "ort_add_cuda_kernel" which lasted for 33 macroseconds.
+Here, "Add" operator from host initiated a CUDA kernel on device named "ort_add_cuda_kernel" which lasted for 33 microseconds.
-If an operator called multiple Cuda kernels during execution, the performance numbers of those kernels will all be listed following the calling sequence:
+If an operator called multiple kernels during execution, the performance numbers of those kernels will all be listed following the calling sequence:
 ```
 {"cat":"Node", "name":<name of the node>, ...}
 {"cat":"Kernel", "name":<name of the kernel called first>, ...}